• Skip to primary navigation

 Parmesan and Asiago are two types of hard cheeses that originated in Italy.

-Both have unique flavor profiles and can be used in a variety of dishes.
+Both have unique flavors and can be used in a variety of dishes.

 However, they do differ in their texture, taste, and aging process.